maximilionus/lucidglyph/README.md

 ## Notes
 ### Font Recommendations
 Below are two lists of fonts that are recommended (and not) for UI usage with lucidglyph installed.
-Fonts in the "Avoid" list are generally not recommended for UI usage due to poor legibility at small sizes, but you still can use them.
+Fonts in the "Not Recommended" list are generally not recommended for UI usage due to poor legibility at small sizes, but you still can use them.

 Recommended:
 - Inter
 - Adwaita Sans

-Avoid:
+Not Recommended:
+- Cantarell
 - Noto Sans

-- Cantarell
+### Font Hinting
+This project does not assign the hinting settings forcefully, only "suggesting" the system to use the "Slight" hinting if no other option is set.
+This is the intended behavior since hinting settings are usually really taste-dependent, so the final choice should be left to the end user.

 ### Chromium